 All SEB funds exclude companies involved in production or marketing of controversial weapons and the development or production of nuclear weapons programmes.
 In addition to that, our sustainable and ethical funds do not invest in companies that violate international conventions and guidelines, such as UN Global Compact and the OECD Guidelines for Multinational Enterprises on environmental responsibility, labour rights, human rights, controversial weapons and corruption.
 Other sectors that are excluded are alcohol, weapons, tobacco and/or pornography.
 The funds also avoid companies with main revenues from commercial gambling.

 In 2016, the number of companies that are excluded from one or more of our funds tripled.
-This is due to our coal policy and the exclusion of fossil fuel extraction companies in several funds (see below).
+This is due to our coal policy and the exclusion of fossil fuel extraction companies in the sustainability funds.

 SEB offers more than 15 funds with a clear sustainability profile, among them SEB Hållbarhetsfond Global (Sustainability Fund Global).
 The focus on positive selection in portfolio management, seeking companies with effective waste management, low carbon emissions and good water usage, has contributed significantly to our portfolios’ returns.
 It is now the base for integration of sustainability in the majority of our equity and fixed income portfolios and funds.